ishikawa-group/vasp_how_to/english/energy_molecule.md

     + `SYSTEM`: A free keyword to identify the calculation.
     + `ISMEAR`: This tag sets a smearing method for the electron occupation near the Fermi level.
     + `NSW`: This tag controls the number of ionic steps i.e. geometry optimization steps.
     + `IBRION`: Controls the motion of ions.
-IBRION = 2 means geometry optimization is done with conjugate gradient algorithm
+IBRION = -1 means energy calculation at given geometry.

 ## POSCAR
 * This file gives the element species and positions of atoms.
 * POSCAR consists of three parts:
     1. The top part gives the size of the **unit cell**.
-    2. The middle part gives the number of elements.
+    2. The middle part gives the **number of each elements**.
-    3. The latter part gives x-, y-, and z-coordinates of atoms.
+    3. The last part gives **x-, y-, and z-coordinates** of atoms.
 ```
 CO molecule in a box  !
 Title
 1.0          ! universal scaling parameters